SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

  ![OAuth configuration](/images/users-guide/Administration/admin-sso-3.png)

-Next section is related to **user data mapping** configuration:
+Next, the **user data mapping** can be configured:

 ![OAuth configuration](/images/users-guide/Administration/admin-sso-user-data-mappings.png)

-When user login also user data like first name, last name, email and phone number can be derived from a JWT claims.
-Each field represents claim name that is used to retrieve data from JWT.
-User data mappings configuration is optional and admin manager can use only required fields.
-If configuration is empty or cannot find claim name in JWT token then values in user data are set as empty.
+On user login, user data like first name, last name, email and phone number can also be derived from JWT claims.
+Each field represents the claim name that is used to retrieve the data from JWT.
+The user data mapping configuration is optional and as admin manager you can only use the required fields.
+If the configuration is empty or the claim name cannot be found in the JWT token then the values in the user data are set as empty.

-Mapping for alias is not available because it is not used in context of Single Sign-On login.
+Mapping for alias is not available because it is not used in the context of single sign-on login.

 Each access token is signed by a signing certificate.
 Currently there are three options to configure the signing certificates.